microvm/microvm-refimpl2/cbinding/README.md

 This will produce the `libmurefimpl2start.so` dynamic library that contains code that starts the JVM and creates the MuVM instance for your client written in C.
-This library will **hard code the classpath and the JVM path** into the shared object, so it only works for this particular `microvm-refimpl2` repository you cloned.
+This library will **hard code the classpath and the JVM library path** into the shared object, so it only works for this particular `microvm-refimpl2` repository you cloned.
+This is because as this reference implementation is a research project, it is unlikely to install it into any well-known places such as `/usr`.
+Hard-coding the JVM's `libjvm.so` path using "rpath" eliminates the need to put the JVM library path to `LD_LIBRARY_PATH`, since JVM is seldom installed into `/usr/lib`.

 ## Usage